 - Because hooking up means many things, it is important to make sure you are clear with your partner(s) about what you expect.

-Why do some people see hooking up differently for women and men?
+Why do some people see hooking up differently for different genders?

 - Women and men may be judged differently based on their hook up history.